PHOTOS Interface in C++; Technical and Physics Documentation: Extensibility

 \begin{itemize}

-\item As can be seen from the text presented, we have prepared the structure for the implementation of channel dependent matrix elements.
-This work, requiring special modifications to the {\tt FORTRAN} code and applicable one at a time only can be simply integrated all together into the C++ version.
-This is not urgent.
-We are not convinced if such complication is worth the inconvenience for the user as it requests more strict control of the event record content.
-The gain of precision is not that important because the precision is already quite good.
-This is why we have not incorporated these auxiliary upgrades to C++ already now.
-Instead, as an intermediate step, we developed validation techniques for the program.
-These are required prior to a re-write of the numerically sensitive part of the program (which is algorithm-wise rather simple) anyway.
+\item We have prepared the structure (branching including particle's mothers) for the implementation of channel dependent matrix elements.
+This was integrated into the {\tt C++} version of {\tt PHOTOS}.

-\item Methods devised to check the content of HepMC as used by {\tt PHOTOS} are described in Appendix \ref{App:Logging}.
+\item Methods devised to check the content of the event record are described in Appendix \ref{App:Logging}.
 They need to be used whenever {\tt PHOTOS} processes events from a new generator e.g. upgraded versions of {\tt PYTHIA}, which may fill the event record in an unexpected way.
-Experience gained from many years of developing and maintaining the algorithm have shown, that this is the most demanding task; the necessity to adapt to varying physics and technical input of the event record pose a multitude of problems.
+Experience gained from many years of developing and maintaining the algorithm have shown that this is the most demanding task; the necessity to adapt to varying physics and technical inputs of the event record pose a multitude of problems.
 The nature of these difficulties cannot be predicted in advance.

-\item For the sake of debugging we have introduced new control methods and ones which activate internal printouts of the {\tt FORTRAN} part of the code.
+\item For the sake of debugging we have introduced new control methods and ones which activate internal printouts of the {\tt C} part of the code.
 The routine {\tt PHLUPA} \cite{Barberio:1993qi} can be activated to verify how an event is constructed/modified, and to investigate energy momentum (non-) conservation or other inconsistencies.
 This is quite convenient, for example, for tracing problems in the information passed to {\tt PHOTOS}.

 \item Numerical stability is another consideration; it cannot be separated from physics constraints.
 The condition $E^2-p^2=m^2$ may be broken because of rounding errors.
-However, due to intermediate particles with substantial widths, the on mass shell condition may not be applicable. {\tt PHOTOS} may be adapted to such varying conditions, but it requires good interaction with users.
-The protection which removes inconsistencies in the event record may be a source of unexpected difficulties in the other cases.
-At present, such methods are left in the {\tt FORTRAN} part of the algorithm, which will be gradually reviewed and migrated to C++. \end{itemize}
+However, due to intermediate particles with substantial widths, the on-mass-shell condition may not be applicable. {\tt PHOTOS} may be adapted to such varying conditions, but it requires good interaction with users.
+The protection which removes inconsistencies in the event record may be a source of unexpected difficulties in other cases. \end{itemize}